nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 :bulb: **Tip:** You can sort and filter tasks based on their completion status.
 The percentage of completed tasks are also shown for each exam and module.
 </div>

-### Listing Tasks
+### Listing the tasks
-Lists tasks stored in task list
+Lists all tasks in the stored task list

 Format: `t list`
-* Displays tasks that are stored in the task list

-Example:

-`t list` displays tasks that are stored in the task list

 ### Filtering the task list
 Filters the task list based on module code, completion status, and/or link status.